MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/xbox-integrated-multiplayer/xim-manifest.md

 ---
-title: XIM Project Configuration
+title: XIM project configuration

-description: Describes how to configure your UWP app manifests to work with Xbox Integrated Multiplayer (XIM). ms.assetid: 5d0ed7bd-9527-42a3-ae09-8cc9012c1111 ms.date: 04/04/2017 ms.topic: article
+description: Configuring your UWP app manifests to work with Xbox Integrated Multiplayer (XIM). ms.assetid: 5d0ed7bd-9527-42a3-ae09-8cc9012c1111 ms.date: 04/04/2017 ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, xbox integrated multiplayer, manifest ms.localizationpriority: medium
 ---

-# XIM Project Configuration
+# XIM project configuration

 ## Required AppXManifest capability content

-An application using XIM inherently requires connecting to and accepting connections from network resources both over the Internet and the local network.
-It also requires access to microphone devices to support voice chat.
-As a result, the app should declare the "internetClientServer" and "privateNetworkClientServer" capabilities, and the "microphone" device capability in its AppXManifest.
-See the platform documentation for more detail on each.
+In its AppXManifest, the app should declare the `internetClientServer` and `privateNetworkClientServer` capabilities, because an application using XIM requires connecting to and accepting connections from network resources both over the Internet and the local network.

+In its AppXManifest, the app should also declare the `microphone` device capability, because an application using XIM requires access to microphone devices to support voice chat.

+For more detail about these capability settings, see the platform documentation.

 The following snippet shows the nodes that should exist under the Package/Capabilities node or else connectivity and chat will be blocked:

 ```xml
  <?xml version="1.0" encoding="utf-8"?>